 3. Consider the use of these other water quality protection measures.

-Call the Garden Hotline at (206) 633-0224 or see the following brochures from the Saving Water Patnership for information on natural yard care.
+Call the Garden Hotline at (206) 633-0224 or check brochures done by the Saving Water Patnership for information on natural yard care.

 Almost 1/3 of Langley's Carbon Footprint comes from burning gas for transportation.
 We can reduce our costs and carbon footprint through car pools, buses, walking, bicycling and high efficiency vehicles.
-Click here for a list of local transportation options.
+Learn about local transportation options.

 Garbage in a landfill makes methane, a potent greenhouse gas.
 The City offers several options for reducing what goes to the landfill: